bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

-When you open the URL, you should see a login to join the meeting `Demo Meeting`.
+Open the URL in either Chrome or FireFox (recommended browsers).
+You should see a login to join the meeting `Demo Meeting`.

 ![bbb-install.sh](images/html5-join.png?raw=true "HTML5 Page")